MileHacker Logo

 • Queijo Coalho na Brasa: Grilled halloumi-like cheese on a stick, often with molasses, a popular snack.

 • Pão de Queijo: Brazilian cheese bread, small, chewy, and savory.
-Excellent for breakfast or a snack.
+Excellent to eat in the morning or a snack.

 Traditional Beverages